danilozag1992/MVP/README.md

 ![MVP](https://raw.githubusercontent.com/danilozag1992/MVP/development/app/assets/images/project.png)
 ## Description
-This is Ruby on Rails capstone project, part of the curriculum at [Microverse](https://www.microverse.org/).
-This is event scheduling app, I made it for somebody who is Coach of some sport, he/her will be able to Schedule practice in desired time.
+This is Ruby on the Rails capstone project, part of the curriculum at [Microverse](https://www.microverse.org/).
+This is an event scheduling app, I made it for somebody who is Coach of some sport, he/she will be able to Schedule practice in the desired time.

 ## Link to live Demo
 [Live MVP](https://infinite-spire-29957.herokuapp.com/)